roots/trellis/README.md

 ## Caching

 You can enable FastCGI caching on a per site basis.
 The cache is a low duration, "micro-cache" type setup.
 More info on how to configure the different options can be found in the [FastCGI caching](https://github.com/roots/bedrock-ansible/wiki/FastCGI-caching) wiki page.

-## Security

-The `secure-root.yml` playbook is provided to help secure your remote servers including better SSH security.
-See the Wiki for [Locking down root](https://github.com/roots/bedrock-ansible/wiki/Security#locking-down-root).